Project X Zone

-(pronounced as "Project Cross Zone") is a crossover tactical role-playing video game for the Nintendo 3DS developed by Monolith Soft with assistance from Capcom and Red Entertainment and published by Namco Bandai Games.
-It is a follow-up to Namco × Capcom and features characters from Namco Bandai, Capcom, and Sega.
+(pronounced as "Project Cross Zone") is a tactical role-playing video game developed by Monolith Soft and published by Namco Bandai Games for the Nintendo 3DS.
+It is a follow-up to the crossover game Namco × Capcom and features characters from Namco Bandai Games, Capcom, and Sega.
 The game was released on October 11, 2012 in Japan; June 25, 2013 in North America; and July 5, 2013 in Europe.
 Project X Zone received mixed to positive reviews upon release; praise went towards the game's cast, combat system, and presentation, but criticism was directed at its repetitive gameplay and confusing storyline.

 A sequel, Project X Zone 2, was released in Japan in November 2015 and in North America and Europe in February 2016.

 Gameplay

 Stages in Project X Zone take place in grid-based locations from the game's many crossover titles.
 Each friendly unit is made up of two characters (thus referred to as a Pair Unit), though a third character (or "Solo Unit") can be added for once-per-battle assistance.
+Players can switch between these units to create different tactical combinations.
 Unlike Namco × Capcom, units can move freely within their range on the field map, with no penalty for accessing treasure chests or destructible objects prior to attacking.

 The battle system is called the Cross Active Battle System, wherein pressing the A button in combination with the Circle Pad performs up to five basic attack combos.
 Additional gameplay elements include Support Attack, which allows the player to call in a nearby ally for assistance, and Cross Hit, which freezes the target in place during simultaneous attacks from multiple units.
 Also, the player can trigger Critical Hits by connecting their next attack just before the target hits the ground after the first.
 As the player's units deal damage, the player's Cross Power (XP) gauge fills up and can be used for special attacks and defensive moves on the map.
 Damage done via Cross Hits can fill this gauge up to 150%.

 Project X Zone has a total of 15 save game slots included in the game, which can be used for recording a save game file during intermissions with a quick save file and a soft reset command.